ElliotKillick/qvm-create-windows-qube/README.md

-  -o, --optimize Optimize Windows by disabling unnecessary functionality for a qube -y, --spyless Configure Windows telemetry settings to respect privacy -w, --whonix Apply Whonix recommended settings for a Windows-Whonix-Workstation -p, --packages <packages> Comma-separated list of packages to pre-install (see available packages at: https://chocolatey.org/packages)
+  -o, --optimize Optimize Windows by disabling unnecessary functionality for a qube -y, --spyless Configure Windows telemetry settings to respect privacy -w, --whonix Apply Whonix recommended settings for a Windows-Whonix-Workstation
+      --winget-pkgs <packages> Comma-separated list of WinGet packages to pre-install (see available packages at: https://winget.run)
+      --choco-pkgs <packages> Comma-separated list of Chocolatey packages to pre-install (see available packages at: https://community.chocolatey.org/packages)
   -P, --pool <name> LVM storage pool to install Windows on (https://www.qubes-os.org/doc/secondary-storage/) -i, --iso <file> Windows media to automatically install and setup -a, --answer-file <xml file> Settings for Windows installation